ICT4LT Module 2.2

 See also Section 1.2.1, Module 1.2.

-Most modern PCs come equipped with a DVD drive.
-DVDs (Digital Video Discs) - or, more accurately, Digital Versatile Discs - are relative newcomers to the multimedia scene.
-They look just the same as CD-ROMs (see Section 2.1.6 above) and audio CDs, but they are much more versatile and can store much more data.
-They are already in widespread use to store movies that can be played back on domestic TV sets.
+Modern computers are now usually equipped with a combination drive that enables both DVDs and CD-ROMs to be played and recorded, as well as playing and recording audio CDs.
+DVDs (Digital Video Discs), also known as Digital Versatile Discs, look just the same as CD-ROMs (see Section 2.1.6 above) and audio CDs, but they are much more versatile and can store much more data.
+They are already in widespread use to store movies that can be played back on domestic TV sets via a DVD player.
 DVDs can also be used to store computer data, which can be read by a computer equipped with a DVD drive.

-Modern multimedia computers usually come equipped with a DVD read/write drive or a combination drive that can read and write to CD-ROMs too, as well as playing and creating audio CDs.
+Modern multimedia computers usually come equipped with a DVD read/write drive or a combination drive that can read and write to DVDs and CD-ROMs, as well as playing and creating audio CDs.

 First, an important distinction:

 The main advantage of all types of DVDs is that they offer very high quality video and sound.
-In this respect they have finally caught up with - and surpassed - the video quality offered by older 12-inch laserdiscs - see Section 1.2.
+In this respect they have caught up with - and surpassed - the video quality offered by older 12-inch videodiscs: see Section 1.2.
 Their capacity is impressive - up to 25 times the storage capacity of a CD-ROM, which means that a DVD can comfortably hold a full-length movie.
-You need a fairly powerful computer, however, to play DVDs.
-A 500MHz 256MB RAM or better machine should cope adequately with DVD-Video discs and DVD-ROM discs.
+Most modern computers can play DVD-Video discs and DVD-ROM discs.

 Standards for DVD-Video are still in the process of settling down.
 An annoying aspect of DVD-Video is that the world is carved up into six regions, also called locales, each of which has its own DVD standard.
 DVD-Video discs are regionally coded - look for a small standardised globe icon on the packaging with the region number superimposed on it.
 If a disc plays in more than one region it will have more than one number on the globe.
 The current six regions are: